make-software/how-to-casperlabs/docs/faq-user.md

 There are two different encryption algorithms that the Casper Network supports.

 * `Ed25519` is fast and provides a high level of security with foolproof session keys, among other features.
 It is the default algorithm used while creating new accounts by the Casper client.
 * `Secp256k1` is an efficient encryption algorithm, also used by Bitcoin and Ethereum.
-If you would like to derive Ethereum or Bitcoin keys in the future using your private key, or planning to use your account with Ledger, then go with the Secp256k1 algorithm.
+If you would like to derive Ethereum or Bitcoin keys in the future using your private key, then go with the Secp256k1 algorithm.

 ## How can I delegate my tokens?